seandstewart/bardly/pending/problems/the-taming-of-the-shrew/11-player.md

 **TRANIO**
 To save your life in this extremity,
-This favour will I do you for his sake;
+This favor will I do you for his sake;
 And think it not the worst of an your fortunes
 That you are like to Sir Vincentio.
 His name and credit shall you undertake,